jonbnewman/mobx-store-provider/README.md

   You might encounter this scenario if you created a store for a specific component (ie: not a long-lived root store/etc), and that component is removed.

-  In that case you need to call `dispose()` so that the store can be fully released and garbage collected.
+  In that case you need to call `disposeStore(storeIdentifier)` so that the store can be fully released and garbage collected.

   ```javascript
   import React, { useEffect } from "react";
   import { types } from "mobx-state-tree";
   import { createProvider, createStore, disposeStore } from "mobx-store-provider";

   const MyStore = types.model({